 Offline content

 If applicable, implement offline playback support.
-Cars with Android Automotive OS are expected to have their own data connectivity, that is to say either a data plan included in the cost of the vehicle or paid for by the user.
+Cars with Android Automotive OS are expected to have their own data connectivity, meaning a data plan is included in the cost of the vehicle or paid for by the user.
 However, cars are also expected to have more variable connectivity than mobile devices.
-As such, we recommend thinking about the best offline support strategy for your content.
-The disk space on the cars will vary but will be reasonable, so ensure that users can delete offline content, for example through an option in your settings activity.

 Here are a few things to keep in mind as you consider your offline support strategy:

-- The best time to download content is when your app is currently in use.
+• The best time to download content is while your app is in use.

-- While it is okay to smartly cache the content that you think users are likely to use, we highly recommend allowing the user to change this behavior through your settings activity.
+• While it is okay to smartly cache the content expect users to use, we recommend that you let the user change this behavior through your settings activity.

 WebView support

 WebViews are supported in Android Automotive OS but are only allowed for your settings and sign-in activities.
-Activities that use a WebView must have a close and/or back affordance outside of the WebView.
+Activities that use a WebView must have a "close" or "back" affordance outside of the WebView.

 Here are some examples of acceptable use-cases for WebViews:

-- A web-based sign-in flow in your sign-in activity.
+• A web-based flow in your sign-in activity.

-When using a WebView, you are allowed to enable Javascript.
+When using a WebView, you can enable Javascript.

 Secure your WebView